reicalasso/beyond_transformer/docs/archive/integration_strategy.md

 ## 9. Conclusion

-The integration strategy for Neural State Machines combines the strengths of attention mechanisms, state space models, RNNs, and neural Turing machines through carefully designed interaction patterns.
+The integration strategy for PULSEs combines the strengths of attention mechanisms, state space models, RNNs, and neural Turing machines through carefully designed interaction patterns.
 Each integration approach addresses specific computational needs while maintaining efficiency and interpretability.
 The framework provides a solid foundation for developing hybrid architectures that can adapt to various tasks and computational constraints.